theheking/babs-rna-seq-2024/practical_overview/Week7_Alignment.md

     $ cd /srv/scratch/zID/babs3291/
     $ ls -lht trimmed_fastq

-If any files look small, please check:
+Please check size of files, if any look small check whether the:

   1) untrimmed FASTQ files are small.
 If they are: redownload from the communal fastq folder: `/srv/scratch/babs3291/`.

   2) only the trimmed FASTQ file is small.
 Then rerun trimmomatic on that file.
 All the how-to is on previous weeks.

 All instructions for the commands we are using are in the Kallisto manual: https://pachterlab.github.io/kallisto/manual.
 Since we are using single read data, we need to provide information on the fragment length used for the library (200) and an estimate of the standard deviation for this value - here we will have to guess (20).